DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 * Click **Recalibrate** button
 * Under **Model Registry** click the **Default** checkbox for the newest model package (named "model-v3" if you followed our instruction)

-This is adding a recalibration endpoint for the model package.
-As we serve this model, Foundations creates a new microservice for this model with a recalibration endpoint that can be hit via API to trigger recalibration

 While not part of this trial, the full Orbit platform also provides more sophisticated control on how the model can be recalibrated, existing features include:
 * Scheduled recalibration
 * Control how much old vs new data to include